bennetde/swevisualizer/README.md

 - [ImGuiFileDialog](https://github.com/aiekick/ImGuiFileDialog)
 - Doxygen

-All dependencies other than OpenGL should be resolved by CMake itself.
+All dependencies other than OpenGL, Doxygen and NetCDF should be resolved by CMake itself.

 # Quick Setup

+Clone the project with `git clone --recurse-submodules git@gitlab.lrz.de:bennet/swevisualizer.git`.
+Make sure you have NetCDF & Doxygen installed and added to PATH if using Windows.

 ## Build System